 The program is designed to be a comprehensive healthcare informatics education for new and experienced healthcare professionals alike, ensuring that students graduate with the leadership, managerial, technical and analytical skills to advance their careers and help bring meaningful change in the field.

-According to labor market analytics software Lightcast, MS in Healthcare Informatics graduates have a median annual starting salary of $92,900 and some potential job opportunities include:
+According to labor market analytics software Lightcast, MS in Healthcare Informatics graduates have a median annual salary of $115,900 and some potential job opportunities include:

 About Adelphi’s Online MS in Healthcare Informatics